jakubgrad/ot-harjoitustyo/documentation/architecture.md

 ###### registration_view.py
 Handles the registration interface for new users, allowing them to register with a username and password.
 ###### /repositories
-A directory for repositories, which handle logic specific to each part of the application:
 ###### house_repository.py
 Contains the HouseRepository class, which is responsible for handling data related to houses in the database.
 It includes methods for creating, updating, and fetching house data, as well as (partly) finding pollution and energy consumption based on house parameters.
 ###### model_repository.py